ppscon/bakery/Technical_Implementation_Details.md

 - Additional visualizations can be added
 - The styling can be modified to match corporate design guidelines

-### 4. `filter_aqua_reports.py` (Wrapper Script)
+### 4. `test_filtering.py` (Testing Module)

-This script provides a unified interface for the filtering pipeline.
+This script provides automated testing of the filtering and processing pipeline.

 **Key Components:**
-- Process coordination
-- Input/output path management
-- Automatic ignored CVE detection coordination
-- Dependency checking
-- Single-command operation for the entire pipeline
+- Sample vulnerability data for filtering tests
+- Test HTML generation
+- Processing script execution and validation
+- Severity mapping verification
+- Variable substitution testing
+- Output metrics validation

 **Dependencies:**
-- All dependencies from the individual scripts
+- All dependencies from the other scripts
-- Imports the other scripts as modules
+- Standard Python libraries: `subprocess`, `json`, `re`, `os`, `sys`, `logging`

+**Extension Points:**
+- Additional test cases can be added
+- Performance testing can be integrated
+- Coverage metrics can be implemented

 ## GitHub Actions Integration